textpattern/textpattern.github.io/faqs/resetting-admin-password.md

 ## Reset procedure for administrators

-If you are the website’s administrator and forgot your password, you'll need to access the database and change the password there.
+If you are the website's administrator and forgot your password, you'll need to access the database and change the password there.

 Most web hosting accounts provide direct access to a MySQL database via phpMyAdmin (or an equivalent).
 Some provide command line access to an SQL environment.
 If you're not sure how to access MySQL, ask your hosting provider's tech support.